 Students share their Techno Tale.
 To prepare the project for viewers, a checklist is used to guide revisions.
 The story is then shown to friends and family.
 At the end of TechnoTale, the young coders reflect upon the learning experience.

 - The Tale of the Sad Fairy: Animate a simple scene.

 - How to Design a Character: Make a character using the Paint Editor.

 - The Quest for the Fallen Star: Invent a game.
 Can the player find the star?

 - Under Attack: Stop an alien invasion with coding blocks.

 - Make Them Laugh: Send messages to tell funny jokes.

 Use TechnoTales with unlimited users at your site.
 A site is a physical location such as classroom, school, learning center, daycare, library, or home.
 If you teach at multiple sites, you will need to purchase one set for each location.
-Individual projects are downloadable.
-Order 5 or more projects or a set and receive a USB drive.
-Transfer the files to all devices at your site.
+Access everything you need from TechnoHub, and transfer the files to all devices at your site.
 View the PDF teacher guides and workbooks digitally or print as many as you need.
 Files CANNOT be posted in public domain.